xebialabs/overthere/README.md

 Runs something on a remote machine, ie. over there.

 # TODO
-* determine semantics of mkdir, mkdirs, renameTo with respect to errors.
+* determine semantics of delete, mkdir, mkdirs, renameTo with respect to errors.
 * factor out dependencies that might cause a version clash for users of this library such as google collections and apache commons.
 * port scp -r functionality.
 * figure out what to do with the HostFileInputStreamTransformer filter.